Shylock-Hg/blog-hugo/content/post/2018/2018-10-13-startup-of-postgresql.md

 # Installation and Configuration

 1. Install by `sudo pacman -Sy postgresql`.
-2. Swtich to postgres user by `sudo -u postgres -i`.
+2. Switch to postgres user by `sudo -u postgres -i`.
 3. Initialize database cluster by `initdb -D '/var/lib/postgres/data'`.
 4. Switch to user with sudo and run postgresql server by `systemctl start postgresql.service`.
 5. Switch to postgres user and create postgresql user by `createuser --interactive`.